Diageo is one of the world’s largest alcoholic beverage companies, with a portfolio spanning 180 countries and 13 billion-dollar brands.

 Guinness Local: a response to rising health awareness, sustainability pressures, and renewed demand for cultural identity.

-We reimagined how, where, and why beer is made, and worked with R&D partners to develop micro-brewing technologies and supporting software that let brewing happen within communities empowering local expression without fragmenting the brand.
+We reimagined how, where and why beer is made, working with R&D partners to develop micro-brewing technologies and supporting software that could allow brewing to happen within communities.

 The Impact